High Energy Scattering in Perturbative Quantum Gravity at Next to Leading Power: The first power correction to multi-graviton exchange

 The application of Eq.\ \eqref{iden} now factorizes the dependence of all of all single-graviton momenta on the heavy scalar line, setting all graviton energies to zero, and we find

 where we absorb a three-dimensional delta function that sets ${\bf k}'_j={\bf k}_j+{\bf k}_{j+1}$ into the function, ${\mathcal M}_n^{1b}({\bf k}'_j)$, which then becomes the same function of momentum transfer as in Eq.\ (\ref{seapart}) above, including its prefactor.
-The superscript $(j)$ reflects this change, and indicates that in the sums and products $k_j$ and $k_{j+1}$ are combined to a single term, $k'_j$.
+The superscript $(j)$ on the product reflects this change, and indicates that in the sums and products $k_j$ and $k_{j+1}$ are combined to a single term, $k'_j$.

-We have in Eq.\ (\ref{eq:Mn1b}) all placements of vertex $j$, which carries momentum ${\bf k}'_j$.
+We have in Eq.\ (\ref{eq:Mn1}) all placements of vertex $j$, which carries momentum ${\bf k}'_j$.
 We may sum over all permutations of the $n-2$ remaining vertices on the $p$ line, which are all indistinguishable, and must be compensated for by an overall factor of $1/(n-2)!$.
 We thus have